rventura20/LinuxClassRepo/Exams/Midterm/Readme.md

 polish it and work out any kinks.

 ## Part 2
-Pull changes from my repo into your fork.
+Pull changes from my repo into your fork, then run the exam.sh script and answer all the questions correctly.

 ## Grading
 50% for making good exam questions.
 50% of your grade will be from your score on the test.

 Please get a 100.

+## Submission Guidelines

+See blackboard for deadlines and other relevant information.